Infrastructure

 Globe uses a custom made runner technology to start your Dart applications on demand in a sandbox environment.
 The platform will automatically scale your application based on the number of requests it receives.
 Runners are created on demand in the closest region to where a user request originates from.

-• The application cannot rely on having a persistent file system.
+• No Persistent Volume: Do not rely on a persistent file system.

-Even if a user is performing multiple requests from the same region, it is not guaranteed that the same runner will be used to handle the request.
-Treat each request as though it is a new environment.
+Even if a user performs multiple requests from the same region, the same runner is not guaranteed to handle subsequent requests.

 Starting a server